Safety & Compliance

 - We will provide your camper with hand sanitizer upon arrival.
 If there are any allergies we need to be aware of, please let us know

-- Staff are required to wear face masks at all times when indoors, and masks are optional for campers based on family preference.
+- Staff are required to wear face masks at all times, and masks are optional for campers based on family preference.
 We encourage campers of all ages to wear masks if they can do so safely.

-- Campers will not be allowed to share water bottles, and we encourage you to pack enough water for the day if you are uncomfortable with your camper using camp/facility provided hydration stations
+- Campers will not be allowed to share water bottles, and we encourage you to pack enough water for the day.

 Activity & Play